Pre-school credit scheme FAQs

 Complete and sign the tear off slip from your award letter and hand this in to your chosen provider.
 Agree with the provider how much credit you wish them to offset against your invoices, subject to the restrictions below.
 Your provider will reclaim the credit applied from the Department of Education and Children.

 Are there any restrictions on when I can use my credit award?

 How the credit award is used depends on the arrangements you make with your provider.

-However, you can only use up to one-half of the credit value in the first half of the school year (September to February) but, if you use less than one-half in that period, you can use the full balance in the second half of the year (March to August).
+However, you can only use up to one-half of the credit value in the first half of the school year (September to February) but, if you use less than one-half in that period, you can use the remaining balance in the second half of the year (March to August).

 Please note that the credit may only be used within the school year and any balance remaining at the end of August will be lost.